 Prewarm your oven to 200º F. Put a china plate or wide shallow bowl/serving dish into the oven to later hold the fried shrimp and help keep them warm after they are served.

-Whisk the egg(s) well in a two quart bowl.
-Add the beer slowly while mixing gently.
+Whisk the egg(s) well in the chilled two quart bowl.
+Add the beer and the vodka slowly while mixing gently.
 It will foam a lot.

 Serve the shrimp immediately with an appropriate sauce.
 They are delicious!
 My dipping sauce recipe follows.

 Ray's Light Barbecue Dipping Sauce: (makes two cups)